linuxdotexe/todowalp/README.md

 - [ ] Make main.py into a script named tw
 - [ ] Write an install script
 - [ ] Write docs
-- [ ] I definitely forgot something.
-Must add that here when I remember and do it.
+- [ ] Display a message when no tasks are in DB